Last journal entry of Hippie Days – July 7, 1974

 I have a rare quiet moment at home, sit down with my coffee and return to the book world.
 I have not written, marketed, nor blogged in over a month.
 I’ve received unexpected offers this month to read and discuss my book at the Costa Ballena Women’s Network on Feb.
 18th and be interviewed by the Dagmar Reinhard, editor of Ballena Tales for the spring edition, one of the local magazines still in print.
-That gives me a boost, but what really gets me off my ass, (or rather on my ass in front of the computer) is … Read more...
+That gives me a boost, but what really gets me off my ass, (or rather on my ass in front of the computer) is awakening in … Read more...

 Posted: Friday, November 18, 2011 – By Dorothy MacKinnon